-There’s an unfortunate time in every bachelor’s life when he owns only one type of wine glass — two, if he’s eager to celebrate.
+There’s an unfortunate time in every bachelor’s life when he owns only one type of wine glass — two, if he’s eager to celebrate — and they both either came from Target or his parents’ garage sale when they were finally able to downsize.
 Expanding your knowledge beyond “standard” red glasses and champagne flutes will transform your wine experiences both at home and in fine dining establishments.
-Learn what’s best for your wine—whether you should let it breathe or suffocate—and put it in the right glass.
+Learn what’s best for your wine, whether you should let it breathe or suffocate, and put it in the right glass.

 Crystal vs. Glass

 If you’re serious enough about cleanliness to wash your glassware by hand almost immediately after use, you might want to consider investing in crystal stemware.
-You can usually spot crystal in public by its shine, sparke, and ornate design.
-Glass cannot be manipulated to the thinness of crystal, which makes crystal stemware much more durable than glass, which is something to consider if you plan on making toasts or if you have a recklessly strong touch.
-Some crystal glassware is dishwasher safe, but if this is an important factor for you, glass is a more prudent and frugal choice.
+You can usually spot crystal in public by its shine, sparkle, and ornate design.
+Glass cannot be manipulated to the thinness of crystal, which makes crystal stemware much more durable than glass and is something to consider if you plan on making toasts or if you have a recklessly strong touch.
+Some crystal glassware is dishwasher-safe, but if this is an important factor for you, glass is a more prudent and frugal choice.

 You may recognize this as your “standard” wine glass.
-Preferably suited to full-bodied wines like a cabernet, merlot, malbec, and bordeaux, this glass cradles the wine in its wide bowl, allowing the nuances of aroma to cut through the singe of ethanol.
+Preferably suited to full-bodied wines like a Cabernet Sauvignon, Merlot, Malbec, and Bordeaux, this glass cradles the wine in its wide bowl, allowing the nuances of aroma to cut through the singe of ethanol.